 You’ll also have access to the map saving and multi-level map feature that allows users to save up to four different map levels.

-The cool part is the robot automatically detects the correct map as it scans the area, so just in case you move it to a different level, there’s no need to manually select the right map as the robot does it automatically.
+The cool part is that the robot automatically detects the correct map as it scans the area.
+If you move it to a different level, there’s no need to manually select the right map as the robot does it automatically.

 Invisible Wall and No-Go Zones

 One of my favorite features in the app is the invisible wall and no-go zones.

 The invisible wall will block a robot from going into a virtual line that you draw on the app.

 It replaces the magnetic tape that Roborock relied on previously for this functionality.

 Even if the S6 Pure does not have the no-mop zones, I don’t think it’s a big issue since the no-go zones have the same purpose.

 This feature will block the robot from going into a square or rectangular area.

 It is possible to set multiple no-go zones on the map on your home spaces that have rugs.